PoCInnovation/Workshops/software/28.Gin/README.md

 - It uses the `GET` method
 - It must call a helloWorld function that responds `"hello: world"` in a json format

-> don't hesitate to take a look at the offcial [documentation](https://github.com/gin-gonic/gin#api-examples).
+> don't hesitate to take a look at the official [documentation](https://github.com/gin-gonic/gin#api-examples).
 > You can test it with `http://localhost:8080/` in a browser or with `postman`

 ## Step 2: Let's get started